villinoid/systems_shell/README.md

 - Combining pipes and redirection operators will not work
 - Will not work if order of redirection is switched: > then <
 - Putting two ";" separators next to each other will break the program
+- Up and down arrow key shortcuts for input will cause weird characters to show up
 ---

 ### Files & Function Headers: